DigitalTheDemon/Digi-Text-Editor/README.md

 # Digi-Text-Editor
 A text editor for coding, just made it as a fun project.

+Steps:
-Download and run the file. (just that simple)
+1. Download the Digi-TextEditor.zip
+2. Exract the file
+3. Run the RUNME.exe